curusarn/bash-zsh-compat-widgets/README.md

     __bindfunc_compat_wrapper mywidget_zsh
 }

-bindfunc '\C-i' "mywidget_compat"
+bindfunc '\C-o' "mywidget_compat"
-bindfunc '\C-o' "mywidget_compat2"
+bindfunc '\C-p' "mywidget_compat2"
 ```

-Just run `source example.sh` in your terminal and press `Control-I`/`Control-O` to see it in practice.
+Just run `source example.sh` in your terminal and press `Control-O` or `Control-P` to see it in practice.